f4exb/sdrangel/scriptsapi/Readme.md

   - `-f` or `--frequency` device center frequency (kHz).
 Mandatory.
 Ex: 491500
   - `-s` or `--symbol-rate` symbol rate (kS/s).
 Mandatory.
 Ex: 1500

+<h2>dump.py</h2>

+Dumps an instance setup to a sequence of commands in a JSON file that can be used as input to `config.py` (see next).
+The setup commands comprise so far:

+  - Deviceset instantiations (with default device)
+  - Deviceset device change (will get the first device of the type)
+  - Deviceset device settings
+  - Deviceset main spectrum settings
+  - Deviceset channels instantiations
+  - Deviceset channels settings
+  - Featureset instantiations
+  - Featureset features instantiations
+  - Featureset features settings

+Of course the exact scope of settings that can be manipulated depends of the settings covered by the API.

+Options are:

+  - `-h` or `--help` show help message and exit
+  - `-a` or `--address` address and port of SDRangel instance.
+Default is `127.0.0.1:8091`
+  - `-j` or `--json-file` JSON output file where commands are stored - mandatory.

 <h2>config.py</h2>

 Sends a sequence of commands recorded in a JSON file which is in the form of a list of commands.